Cute-Dress/Dress/README_DETAIL.md

 There are limitations on GitHub: The max size of a repo is 1024MB.

-In our workflow, the contributors are asked to compress their photos.
-If any photo is larger than 1MB, or photos doesn't meet our standard, the pull request will be closed.
+Contributors are required to compress their photos before making pull requests.
+Photos which are larger than 1MB per file or don't meet our standard will be rejected.
 It's also considered to be a training course of GitHub workflow for them.

 In the future, we might clean orphaned objects regularly to keep the availability of the repo.